CIC Interpolation

 Enforce single-rate processing

-- the unit retains the sampling frequency of the input signal.
+– the block saves the sampling rate of the input signal.

 Values |